STEVE INSKEEP, Host:

 TOTENBERG: But Chief Justice Roberts, who for years was among the finest Supreme Court advocates, concedes that asking questions as a justice is a lot less nerve racking than answering questions as a lawyer.

-Justice JOHN ROBERTS (Supreme Court Justice): Because you can ask stupid questions.
+JOHN ROBERTS: Because you can ask stupid questions.
 It's a lot less harmful than giving stupid answers.